 Diane McGregor, Kitchener, ON

-Now, on April 24th, we are reeling from the shock of yesterday’s terrible event in Toronto.
+On April 24th, we were reeling from the shock of yesterday’s terrible event in Toronto.
 A tragic and frightening event, so close on the heels of the Saskatchewan tragedy.

 As parents, grandparents, aunts, uncles, coaches, teachers, neighbours or friends, how do we talk with the children and teens in our lives when these terrible things happen?
 They are tough conversations to have but they are also very important ones.